Disentangling Bias by Modeling Intra- and Inter-modal Causal Attention for Multimodal Sentiment Analysis: Methodology

 \subsubsection{Causal and Shortcut Attention Estimation}

-Based on the constructed multi-relational graph, we employ a graph attention network (GAT) to refine node representations by aggregating neighbor information weighted by relation-specific importance, thereby deriving two distinct graphs: a \emph{causal graph} and a \emph{shortcut graph}.
-Concretely, for each connected node pair $(i, j)$ in the GAT layer, we first project the original node feature matrix $\mathbf{X} \in \mathbb{R}^{N \times d_i}$ into a shared latent space of dimension $d$, producing the transformed node representations $h$.
-Next, we concatenate features of nodes $i$ and $j$ to form edge representations and feed them into a relation-specific multilayer perceptron (MLP) to compute attention scores:
+Based on the constructed multi-relational graph, we employ a graph attention network (GAT) to refine node representations by aggregating neighbor information via relation-specific attention.
+Specifically, for each connected node pair $(i, j)$ under relation $r$, we compute a pair of complementary attention scores to distinguish between causal and shortcut influences.
+The features of nodes $i$ and $j$ are concatenated and fed into a relation-specific multilayer perceptron (MLP) followed by a softmax layer: